-- 86. In addition to the duties set out in the 2006 Act and in the Assembly's Standing Orders, Members also have statutory obligations to check, record and report certain interests directly to the Electoral Commission, as set out in the PPERA 2000 and, if they are constituency candidates, to report donations towards their election campaign spending under the 2007 Order.
-Members are encouraged to view the Electoral Commission's guidance (see links overleaf) or contact the Electoral Commission directly if they have any queries relating to these requirements. - 87.
-In reporting interests to the Electoral Commission, Members should also be aware that: - any financial sponsorship, gift, hospitality, material benefit or advantage (including any donation or loan) over £500 for their use in connection with their political activities either as a Member or as a member of a political party must be from a permissible source and recorded; - additional information must be provided to the Electoral Commission in respect of loans they are given for their use in connection with their political activities; and - they have 30 days to provide the required report to the Electoral Commission.
+- 86. In addition to the duties set out in the 2006 Act and in the Welsh Parliament Standing Orders, Members also have statutory obligations to check, record and report certain interests directly to the Electoral Commission, as set out in the PPERA 2000 and, if they are constituency candidates, to report donations towards their election campaign spending under the 2007 Order.
+Members are encouraged to view the Electoral Commission's guidance or contact the Electoral Commission directly if they have any queries relating to these requirements. - 87.
+In reporting interests to the Electoral Commission, Members should also be aware that: - Any financial sponsorship, gift, hospitality, material benefit or advantage (including any donation or loan) over £500 for their use in connection with their political activities either as a Member or as a member of a political party must be from a permissible source; - Additional information must be provided to the Electoral Commission in respect of loans they are given for their use in connection with their political activities; - They have 30 days to provide the required report to the Electoral Commission.